 You might have noticed that you’re unable to access certain video streaming services, such as Disney Plus or BBC iPlayer.
 The thing is, they only have the rights to stream their content in selected parts of the world, and enforce geo-restrictions to stop you from viewing it.

-The easiest way to bypass these roadblocks on a Mac is to arm yourself with a Safari VPN – preferable one with thousands of servers across the globe.
+The easiest way to bypass these roadblocks on a Mac is to arm yourself with a Safari VPN – preferably one with thousands of servers across the globe.
 In this way, you can get an IP address from an eligible region and stream the content you want from anywhere.

 PureVPN – The Best Safari VPN Around

 Are you in the market for the best VPN to use with Safari?
 Well, you need not look any further than PureVPN!
-We’re based in the privacy-friendly Hong Kong and support both platforms Safari is available on, i.e., Mac and iOS.
+We’re based in the privacy-friendly Hong Kong and support both platforms Safari is available on, Mac and iOS.

 Our apps are sleek and intuitive, so you can quickly get started and find your way around it.
-You’re allowed five simultaneous connections, which means you can initiate a VPN connection on all your devices with a single subscription.
+You’re allowed ten simultaneous connections, which means you can initiate a VPN connection on all your devices with a single subscription.

 A global network of 2,000+ servers in 140+ countries ensures that you have complete accessibility to your favorite websites and services.
 What’s more, unlimited bandwidth allows you to stream and download without interruptions.

-PureVPN comes packed with a wide array of features, including AES 256-bit encryption, split tunneling, kill switch, as well as DNS, IPv6, and WebRTC leak protection.
+PureVPN comes packed with a wide array of features, including AES 256-bit encryption, split tunneling, an Internet kill switch, as well as DNS, IPv6, and WebRTC leak protection.
 The best part of all, a 31-day refund policy lets you test out our service risk-free.

 Why Use a VPN App Instead of Browser Extension?